jzhou316/LLM-networking-control/README.md

 ![llm_components](data/images/llm_components.png)

 We use GPT-4 for all LLM agents.
-Instructions are provided to the agents via prompting.
+Instructions are provided to the agents via prompt templates found in `prompt_templates/`.

 ## Requirements and Installation